spex-xray/spex-help/source/models/clus.rst

 :math:`M\sim R^3\rho` , :math:`\rho` constant, :math:`M\sim T^{1.5}` and :math:`N_{\rm H} \sim \rho R`

-2. For a grid of temperatures T from 0.25 to 16 keV, step size a factor of 2, assuming no turbulence (i.e., the higehst possible optical depths) and a column density of 5 times higher than the scalinf relation given under 1. above, we calculated the optical depths of all ground-state absorption lines in SPEX using the "hot" absorption model.
+2. For a grid of temperatures T from 0.25 to 16 keV, step size a factor of 2, assuming no turbulence (i.e., the higehst possible optical depths) and a column density of 5 times higher than the scaling relation given under 1. above, we calculated the optical depths of all ground-state absorption lines in SPEX using the "hot" absorption model.

-3. From this list, we selected all lines with energy larger than 0.1 keV, optical depth larger than 0.03, and optical depth larger than 1% of the strongest line at that temperature.
+3. From this list, we selected all lines with energy larger than 0.1 keV, optical depth larger than 0.03, and optical depth larger than 1% of the strongest line of that ion at that temperature.

 4. For each resonance line, we only considered the most important decay channels from the excited state (typically stronger than 1% of the total decay rate) in order to limit the number of decay routes to the ground to a manageable number.
 In practice, the number of decay routes was thus limited to a maximum of 7 (including the main resonance line), and we limited the number of lines to a maximum of 3 per route (ignoring the lowest energy lines in a few cases; these ingnored lines were always at much lower energy than the X-ray band).